 Credit: Ithaca Beer Company

 Go on a taste-tacular tour of Ithaca by sampling the season’s bounty at the lakeside Ithaca Farmers Market.
-The beer and wine scene is also hopping, so make sure you set aside some time for Ithaca Beer Company (pictured) and Six Mile Creek Vineyards (which recommends reservations for parties of six or more).
+The beer and wine scene is also hopping, so make sure you set aside some time for Ithaca Beer Company (pictured) and Six Mile Creek Vineyards (reservations required for parties of six or more).
 For the cherry on top, grab a cone or a shake at Purity Ice Cream — an Ithaca staple since 1936.

 Oneonta (Central New York)